johnisom/dotfiles/README.md

 # Dotfiles #

-This repository contains my dotfiles (`.filename`) on my Ubuntu OS.
-This is for safekeeping and easy transition between computers.
+This repository contains my dotfiles (`.filename`) on my Arch Linux installation.
+To see the Ubuntu version (before my migration to Arch), see the `ubuntu` branch.